cementhorses/schedulable/README.markdown

 And that last option?
 It just adds a validation requiring the `:end` to be set if the `:start` is.

-We also have your validations taken care of.
+We have your other validations taken care of, too.
+We're just more comfortable with things when they're chronological.

 Rails 2.1 Is Extra Sweet